miriamposner/cytoscape_tutorials/readme.md

 The **Map.** (mapping) column allows you to control the visual features of your nodes *according to their properties*.
 For example, let's say you'd like all of the films from a particular studio to appear in pink.
 You can do that by mapping that attribute to a particular color.
 Or, let's say you'd like those nodes with more connections to appear larger.
 You can do that with the mapping control.

 The problem is, we don't have any of that information currently included in our network.
 So in the [next tutorial](working-with-attributes.md), we'll look at how to load up **attributes** for our nodes.

+(Or you can skip straight to [publishing your network diagram](publishing-your-network-diagram.md)!)

 ![][8]